Title

 Lincoln And Seward Still Underestimate The Threat

-The fact is that neither Lincoln nor Seward fully comprehend in March 1861 the economic impact their slavery ban will have on the South.
+The fact is that in March 1861 neither Lincoln nor Seward fully comprehend in the South’s desperation.

 They both tend to regard the early secession movement as a temporary anomaly, sparked by yet another small band of “ultras” in South Carolina who fomented the “nullification” movement.